ibm-cloud-docs/account/subscriptions.md

 If you buy a subscription, your account is converted to a Subscription account type.
 For more details about other benefits of Subscription accounts, see [Account types](/docs/account?topic=account-accounts).
 {: tip}

-If you are looking for information about software subscriptions, see [Managing software subscriptions](/docs-draft/account?topic=account-software-subscription).

 ## How subscription credit is spent
 {: #subscription-basics}